My Words, My Rights: An Analysis of Self Plagiarism

 Office of Research Integrity.
 Policies/Regulations. <http://ori.hhs.gov/policies.
 (Current version)

 (Suman Laudari is a life member of NELTA and working as a Training Coordinator of NELTA.
-He is also a teacher of English and has been teaching almost a decade now.
-Currently, he is working as an adjunct faculty at Kathmandu University, School of Education, English Language Education and Ace Institute of Management, Baneshwor.
+Currently, he is working as an adjunct faculty at Kathmandu University, School of Education and Ace Institute of Management, Baneshwor.
 His research interests are motivation in second language learning, planning and task performance, and TBLT. )